-This script is configured to run six days a week using crontab.
+The /p4/common/bin/daily_checkpoint.sh script configured by default to run six days a week using crontab.
 The script:

 - truncates the journal - replays it into the offline_db directory - creates a new checkpoint from the resulting database files - recreates the offline_db databsae from the new checkpoint.